bcornec/hybrid-workshop/pwd_readme.md

 	> ![](./images/join_text.png)

 	> **Note**: You may notice that there is a UI component to select `Linux` or `Windows`on the `Add Node` screen.
 In a production environment where you are starting from scratch there are [a few prerequisite steps] to adding a Windows node.
 However, we've already done these steps in the PWD envrionemnt.
-So for this lab, just leave the selecton on `Linux` and move on to step 2
+So for this lab, just leave the selecton on `Linux` and follow the instructions below.

 ![](./images/windows75.png)

-6. Switch back to the PWD interface, and click the name of your Windows node.
+6. Switch back to the PWD interface, and click the name of your Windows node (the name should be in the form of `winxxxx` where x is a random set of characters).
 This will connect the web-based console to your Windows Server 2016 Docker EE host.

 7. Paste the text from Step 4 at the command prompt in the Windows console.